 1940: First performance of “Sinfonia da Requiem” given by Sir John Barbirolli at Carnegie Hall, New York.

-1941: Awarded Library of Congress Medal for services to Chamber Music.
+1941: He is awarded the Library of Congress Medal for services to Chamber Music.

 1942: Britten returns to England to live at Snape in Suffolk.
 Exempted from Military service as a conscientious objector.

-1945: First performance at Saddler’s Wells, London of the opera “Peter Grimes”.
+1945: The first performance at Saddler’s Wells, London of the opera “Peter Grimes”.
 (The original story of Peter Grimes appears in the 1812 book “The Borough” by George Crabbe).

-1948: First Aldeburgh Festival, created by Britten and the tenor Pears.
+1948: The first Aldeburgh Festival, created by Britten and the tenor Pears.

 1952: He accompanied Peter Pears in a Schubert recital at the Salzburg Festival.
 He also conducted many works by Mozart, Bach, Elgar and Schumann.

 1953: Britten is created a Companion of Honour.

-1956: Hears Gamelan music and visits a Japanese Noh Play for the first time.
+1956: He hears Gamelan music and visits a Japanese Noh Play for the first time.

-1957: Elected honorary member of the American Academy of Arts and letters.
+1957: He is elected an honorary member of the American Academy of Arts and letters.

 1960: Britten meets Shostakovich and Rostropovich.

 1964: He is given the Aspen Award.

-1965: Appointed a member of the Order of Merit.
+1965: He is appointed a member of the Order of Merit.
 Moves publishing house to Faber.

 1967: Queen Elizabeth the Second opens the Maltings concert hall at Snape.

 1969: The Maltings burns down.